ansible/instruqt/tracks/devops-controller/05-devops-playground/assignment.md

 type: challenge
 title: Playground
 teaser: Use the remaining time to try it out yourself!
-This challenge has no checks so feel free to experimaent and explore!
+This challenge has no checks so feel free to experiment and explore!
 notes:
 - type: text
   contents: |-